 b.
 Records.
 All ginseng dealers must keep records, on forms furnished by the department, of all commerce in ginseng.
 These records must include: record number, date of purchase, name, address and phone number of the collector or ginseng dealer from whom the ginseng was purchased, date collected, designation of wild or cultivated, whether ginseng was green or dry, county and town where dug, or foreign country or other state where ginseng was originally certified and identification of original certification, weight of ginseng bought or sold in pounds and ounces, dealer registration number, other State certificate number, and signature of dealer and dealer address.
 These records must be kept for a period of three years and must be made available to the department upon request.

 c.
 Reports.
-Dealers must report ginseng commerce to the department every 90 days.
-Reports are due on April 15th, July 15th, October 15th and January 15th.
-Reports must be made on forms furnished by the department and will cover the previous calendar quarter, except for the January report which will cover the previous calendar year.
+Dealers must report all ginseng commerce to the department every year.
+Reports are due on January 15th.
+Reports must be made on forms furnished by the department and will cover the dealer's commercial ginseng activity for the previous calendar year.

 d.
 Purchase.
 Ginseng dealers, when dealing in New York ginseng, must handle only ginseng collected in accordance with section 193.5 of this Part.
 Non-New York ginseng must be purchased in accordance with rules of the state or country of origin.
 Uncertified non-New York ginseng may not be purchased and exported.

 e.
 Unsold ginseng.
 Ginseng unsold by dealers by March 31st must be weighed by the department and recorded.
 Future sales and certification will be issued against this weight.